davidus27/sentrygun/README.md

 ## Technologies
 This project uses [OpenCV](https://opencv.org/) library for basic Computer Vision and Preprocessing of an image. ![OpenCv](images/opencv.png)
+The Raspberry Pi for relatively portable system using Python 2.
+The CSI camera module for high quality image stream for best movement recognition.
+Basic acelerometer for solving unconvinient movements of the whole system.
+Servomotors controlled by Pulse Width Modulation signalling.

 ## Requirements
 For the recreation of this project you neeed to have: